-The number of Risperdal cases has increased for the second consecutive year in the Philadelphia mass torts program and “reached record highs,” according to Righting Injustice.
+The number of Risperdal cases has increased for the second consecutive year in the Philadelphia mass torts program and “reached record highs,” according to the First Judicial District of PA.
 Mass torts claims in general have increased in the city’s mass torts program, but with a 219 percent increase over the course of 2017, Risperdal claims are dominating the filings.

 Plaintiffs allege the defendants didn’t adequately warn about the risk of gynecomastia (female-like breast development) in adolescent males taking Risperdal.
 Some plaintiffs have developed breasts as large as DD.
 Plaintiffs have also endured lactating breasts because Risperdal generates the production of prolactin – a hormone produced by women during and just after childbirth to trigger lactation.
 Surgery, including liposuction and mastectomy, is often required to remove the breast tissue.